awlsring/terraform-provider-headscale/docs/resources/device_tags.md

 page_title: "headscale_device_tags Resource - terraform-provider-headscale"
 subcategory: ""
 description: |-
-  The device tags resource allows setting tags on a device registered in Headscale instance.
+  The device tags resource allows setting tags on a device registered on the Headscale instance.
 Utilizing this resource will reset any previous configuration for tags applied to the device.
-If a tag was previously applied, but is not present in the list of tags, it will be removed.
+If a tag was previously applied but is not present in the list of tags, it will be removed.
 ---

 # headscale_device_tags (Resource)

-The device tags resource allows setting tags on a device registered in Headscale instance.
+The device tags resource allows setting tags on a device registered on the Headscale instance.
 Utilizing this resource will reset any previous configuration for tags applied to the device.
-If a tag was previously applied, but is not present in the list of tags, it will be removed.
+If a tag was previously applied but is not present in the list of tags, it will be removed.

 ## Example Usage